sergeych/farcall/README.md

 - if you need BOSS but can't find it on your platform, use both and contact me :)

+## Usage with eventmacine

+You can use `EmFarcall::Endpoint` widely as it uses a pair of EM::Channel as a trasnport, e.g. it could be easily connected to any evented data source.

 ## Documentation

 * [Farcall protocol](https://github.com/sergeych/farcall/wiki)

 * Gem [online docs](http://www.rubydoc.info/gems/farcall)